-A Refugee Response Team has been formed in the District under the auspices of the International Team – the team< will try and ascertain what needs the refugees have and in what manner we can assist; this information should eventually be available from local councils but is not yet.
-The answers we get to these questions will inform our decisions as to whether and how to apply for a Disaster Response Grant, an action which can only be undertaken by the DG and DRFC.
-If you become aware of refugees in need of assistance please contact either me or Karl Flowers, our DISC, with your information.
+A Refugee Response Team has been formed in the District under the auspices of the International Team – the team will try to ascertain what needs the refugees have and in what manner we can assist; this information should eventually be available from local councils but is not yet.
+The answers we get to these questions will inform our decisions as to what grants may be available.
+If you become aware of refugees in need of assistance please contact either Hugh Holden or Karl Flowers, our DISC, with your information.

 The Member Center in My Rotary contains much useful and interesting information about Rotary in Ukraine and the efforts our fellow Rotarians in countries neighbouring the Ukraine are making during the current emergency situation; it also contains a list of contacts across Europe responsible for Rotary Aid to Refugees this is available here.
-We are advised that the information on the progress of Disaster Response Grants for Ukraine will soon be reflected on the Ukraine response page on My Rotary Below are extracts from 2 emails received from Zamosc and Suceava – the clubs Facebook pages also show a little of what these clubs are doing.
+Below are extracts from 2 emails received from Zamosc and Suceava – the clubs' Facebook pages also show a little of what these clubs are doing.
 RC Zamosc Ordonyzca - We thank you for your contributions, which are very important and allow us to help the Refugees here in Poland.

 As you probably know, in Poland there are over 4 million refugees.
 The real big challenges are in front of us, because our main goal is to help mothers and children, who are in Poland.
 In this tragic situation the phenomenon is that many Poles receive them in their own homes.
 Unfortunately, not everyone can be provided with such accommodation.
 There are help centres in many rural towns that were always under-invested and need to be adjusted to provide the refugees with necessary conditions, preparing clean places for sleep, toilets, kitchens, etc. We also try to relocate the refugees to other countries, Sweden, Denmark, Germany.